solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 This command compares the onchain program with the executable built from the source at the specified commit hash.

+At the end the command will ask you if you want to upload your verification data on chain.
+If you do that the Solana Explorer will immidiatelly show your programs verification data.
+Until it was verified by a remote build it will show as unverified.
+Learn how you can verify your program against a public API in the next step.

 ### Verify against public API

 Finally you can also directly verify the program against anyone that is running